Vizzuality/api-gateway/README.md

 old Python API.

 * If a given path matches existing microservices, it is directed there.
-* If a given path does not match any microservices, it is proxied to the old API.

 The [Dispatcher](app/src/routes/dispatcherRouter.js) middleware and [DispatcherService](app/src/services/dispatcherService.js) are